rusthon/Rusthon/README.md

 ```
 The struct layout of the class above `A` is defined in the construtor method `__init__`.
+The named param `z` defaults to 1.
+Below an instance of `A` is created and passed to `call_method` through a lambda function,
+where `a.mymethod` gets returned and printed.

 ```python
 def call_method( cb:lambda(int)(int), mx:int ) ->int: